RSCEI Frequently Asked Questions

 A16.
 Yes.
 If you miss one year, you may claim the following year for that year only (not the previous year).
 If you miss two consecutive years, you will no longer be eligible to claim.

 Q17.
-If my partner moves out but I am still occupying the property that was registered can I claim the RSCEI contribution?
+If my partner moves out but I am still occupying the property that was registered can I claim the RSCEI?

 A17.
 Yes.
-There is a space on the Registration Form and subsequent Claim Form (once the RSCEI contribution becomes payable) to allow the main claimant to nominate a second claimant.
-Providing your name is included on the Registration and / or Claim Form as the second claimant, you can continue to claim your RSCEI contributions.
+There is a space on the Registration Form and subsequent Claim Form (once the RSCEI becomes payable) to allow the main claimant to nominate a second claimant.
+Providing your name is included on the Registration and/or Claim Form as the second claimant, you can continue to claim.

 Q18.
-How do I let you know about a change of name (e.g. if I get married or revert to my maiden name?)
+How do I let you know about a change of name (i.e. if I get married or revert to my maiden name?)

 A18.
-You must forward a copy of your certificate of marriage, civil partnership, divorce certificate, deed poll or statutory declaration with your claim form, either online, via email or post.
+You must forward a copy of your marriage, civil partnership, divorce certificate, deed poll or statutory declaration with your claim form, either online, via email or post.

 A19.
 Yes.
 Providing the main claimant remains the same and the second claimant is a resident of the eligible household.
-If the second claimant becomes the main claimant, they will not be able to nominate another second claimant.
+In the event that the second claimant becomes the main claimant, they will not be able to nominate another second claimant.

 Q20.
 If I move out or pass away and my child(ren) become(s) the main householder(s) of the property, are they entitled to claim?